 You would be moved to OT.
 You would undergo spinal anesthesia and surgery will then be performed.
 After the surgery, you will be shifted to a normal hospital room.
 Pain medications would be started.
 You may have an X-Ray of the operated joint.

 You would wear a knee immobilizer and undergo cold therapy unit on the knee.
 Our rehabilitation team would help you in getting mobilized.

 You will get out of bed with walker or cane and perform post-operative exercises.
 You will be discharged with follow up instructions on medications and physiotherapy.

-During 1-3 weeks after surgery you would need walking aids, either walker or cane can be used.
-You may need an elevated commode seat and grab bar in washroom for safety.
+During 1-3 weeks after surgery, you would need walking aids, either walker or cane can be used.
+You may need an elevated commode seat and grab bar in the washroom for safety.
 During these weeks you would be encouraged to walk and undergo rehabilitation exercises.
 The same shall continue till6 weeks following which regular activity can be undertaken.

 While recovering you would need to follow specific precautions provided to you by your therapists which include-

 In general, the patients recover well and would need routine follow-up, however, you may need to visit the hospital in an emergency in the case following occur-